Losant/losant-docs/docs/university/course-four-workshop.md

 ![Data Explorer](/images/university/course-three-workshop/device-explorer-graph.png)

-The Data Explorer is great if we want to quickly look and analyze data.
+The Data Explorer is great if we want to quickly view and analyze data.
 But, creating a dashboard provides more features like different visualizations, [reporting](/dashboards/overview/#email-reports), [sharing](/dashboards/overview/#dashboard-access-control) etc.

 Before we can create a dashboard, we need some data.